 Fig. S2.
-Effect of standing variation on the pace of adaptation and attainment of mutation selection-balance. (a) Populations that adapt with standing variation (blue) in addition to new mutation (n = 35 mutations; blue) reach the phenotypic optimum more quickly than populations that adapt from new mutation only (n = 0; red). (b) Although populations equipped with standing variation adapt more quickly than populations adapting from new mutation only, they both reach mutation-selection balance by t = 2000. (c) The segregation variance in parental populations, calculated as it is in hybrids, is stable and near zero by the end of each simulation. d = 0.6 for all simulations.
+Effect of standing variation on the pace of adaptation and attainment of mutation selection-balance. (a) Populations that adapt with standing variation in addition to new mutation (n = 35 mutations; blue) reach the phenotypic optimum more quickly than populations that adapt from new mutation only (n = 0; red). (b) Although populations equipped with standing variation adapt more quickly than populations adapting from new mutation only, they both reach mutation-selection balance by t = 2000. (c) The segregation variance in parental populations, calculated as it is in hybrids (see main text), is stable and near zero by the end of each simulation.
+The initial distance to the optima is d = 0.6 for all simulations.
 We plot 10 replicate simulations, and lines connect the mean values at each sampled generation.